SpaceBod/spacebod-mods/README.md

 Hold a key to zoom.
 Scroll to change magnification.

+**Why:** most zoom mods stop at magnification.
+They don't tell you how far away the thing you're looking at is, and a lot of them hard-code the zoom level and keybind instead of letting you change them.
+Farsight adds a distance readout for judging travel time at a glance, and every number in it is configurable.

 - Default key Z, rebindable in Controls
 - Default 4x, scroll up to 20x, both adjustable
 - Smooth zoom and cinematic camera while zoomed, each can be turned off